hlynch/Bayesian2020/docs/Week-4-lecture.md

 ##Rejection Sampling

 The idea behind rejection sampling is pretty straightforward and best illustrated with a geometric example.
-Assume for a moment that you want to sample points within the unit circle (at right) but you only have a machine that can sample from the Uniform(0,1) distribution.
+Assume for a moment that you want to sample points within the unit circle (below) but you only have a machine that can sample from the Uniform(0,1) distribution.
 What do you do?
 You could sample X and Y from the Unif(0,1), which will give you a random assortment of locations (X,Y) within the white square.
 For each pair of points (defining a location $[x_i, y_i]$) you can test whether it falls inside the unit circle (by checking that ) or outside.
 If you simply reject all pairs $(x,y)$ that fall outside the unit circle, you are left with a random sample of points within the unit circle.
 (This is probably what you did to solve the Week #1 Problem Set.)
 This is just as good as having a function to sample from the unit circle directly except now it is less efficient because you have had to draw more points than you needed (because some were rejected).
 In this case, the loss of efficiency was rather trivial, but you can imagine having drawn X and Y from Unif(-1000,1000) and using rejection sampling to get points within the unit circle.
 In this case, the loss of efficiency would be rather extreme.

 <div class="figure" style="text-align: center">
 <img src="UniformCircle.png" alt="Probability is uniform within the unit circle." width="25%" />